Karl Edward Wagner

 Karl Edward Wagner (12 December 1945 - 14 October 1994) was an American writer, poet, editor, and publisher of horror, science fiction, and heroic fantasy, who was born in Knoxville, Tennessee and originally trained as a psychiatrist.

-He wrote numerous dark fantasy and horror stories.
-As an editor, he created a three-volume set of Robert E. Howard's Conan the Barbarian fiction restored to its original form as written, and edited the long-running and genre-defining The Year's Best Horror Stories series for DAW Books.
-His Carcosa publishing company issued four volumes of the best stories by some of the major authors of the so-called Golden Age pulp magazines.
-He is possibly best known for his creation of a series of stories featuring the character Kane, the Mystic Swordsman.
+He wrote numerous stories in the dark fantasy and horror genres, and seven novels.
+He is possibly best known for his creation of a series of stories featuring the character Kane.
+As an editor, he created a three-volume set of Robert E. Howard's Conan the Barbarian fiction restored to its original form as written, and edited the long-running and influental The Year's Best Horror Stories series for DAW Books from 1980 to 1994.
+Wagner's Carcosa publishing company issued four volumes of the best stories by some of the major authors of the so-called Golden Age pulp magazines.

 Although he held a degree in psychiatry, he became disillusioned with the medical profession, a disenchantment evident in the stories "The Fourth Seal" and "Into Whose Hands".
 He described his personal philosophy as nihilistic, anarchistic and absurdist, and claimed, not entirely seriously, to be related to "an opera composer named "Richard".
 Wagner also admired the cinema of Sam Peckinpah, stating "I worship the film The Wild Bunch".

 Biography

 Wagner was the fourth and youngest child of Aubrey J. Wagner and Dorothea Huber.
 His father was an official of the Tennessee Valley Authority.
 Wagner earned a history degree from Kenyon College in 1967, and a psychiatry M.D. from University of North Carolina School of Medicine.
 Wagner completed his residency and practiced for several years, and also studied toward a Ph.D in neurobiology.
 As noted above, Wagner ultimately disliked the medical profession, which he abandoned upon establishing himself as a writer.

 Wagner was productive as both a writer and editor/anthologist; see below.
 His friends included the writer Manly Wade Wellman, two of whose collections he published with the Carcosa publishing imprint.
+Peter Straub noted Wagner had a striking appearance: he was bulky and stood taller than average, with long red hair and beard, calling to mind a stereotypical member of the Hells Angels motorcycle gang.

 Wagner died in his home in Chapel Hill, North Carolina, on October 14, 1994, essentially due to the consequences of longterm alcoholism.
 It was reported in a late 1994 issue of the Newsletter of the Horror Writers of America that Wagner's causes of death were heart failure and liver failure.
+Straub reports Wagner's already heavy drinking increased dramatically after his wife Barbara left him several years before his death.

 Exorcisms and Ecstasies, a posthumous volume of uncollected stories, miscellany, and tributes was published by small press publisher Fedogan & Bremer in 1997.
 Night Shade Books has published the complete Kane stories (novels and shorts) in two hardcover volumes.

 In 2020, a documentary on Wagner, The Last Wolf was released on Vimeo.